VocabHunter/VocabHunter/README.md

 # Prerequisites

-You will need Java 8 to build and run VocabHunter.
-You can download it from the [Oracle Website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+You will need Java 11 to build and run VocabHunter.
+The version provided by [AdoptOpenJDK](https://adoptopenjdk.net/) is an excellent choice for this.
 Everything else, including Gradle, will be downloaded by the build process.

-VocabHunter is built for Java 8.
-For more information on the ongoing work to adapt to newer versions of Java, see the [Java 9 and Java 10](#java-9-and-java-10) section below.

 # How To Run VocabHunter